nf-core/eager/docs/usage.md

 Turns on the bam filtering module for either mapping quality filtering or unmapped read treatment.

-#### `--bam_discard_unmapped`

-Defines whether unmapped reads should be discarded and stored in FastQ and/or BAM format separately.
-The behaviour depends on the choice of the `--bam_unmapped_type`.

 #### `--bam_unmapped_type`

-Defines how to proceed with unmapped reads: `'discard'` removes all unmapped reads, `'bam'` keeps unmapped reads as BAM file, `'fastq'` keeps unmapped reads as FastQ file, "both" keeps both BAM and FastQ files.
-Only effective when option `--bam_discard_unmapped` is turned on.
+Defines how to proceed with unmapped reads: `'discard'` removes all unmapped reads, `keep` keeps both unmapped and mapped reads in the same BAM file, `'bam'` keeps unmapped reads as BAM file, `'fastq'` keeps unmapped reads as FastQ file, `both` keeps both BAM and FASTQ files.
+Default is `discard`.

+Note that in all cases, if `--bam_mapping_quality_threshold` is also supplied, mapping quality filtering will still occur on the mapped reads.

 #### `--bam_mapping_quality_threshold`